MeteorOps/terragrunt-gcp-projects/README.md

 ### Destroying all modules in an environment

-1. `cd` into the environment folder (e.g. `cd my-first-project/asia-southeast1/rnd-1`).
+1. `cd` into the environment folder (e.g. `cd my-first-project/us-central1/rnd-1`).
-1. Run `terragrunt run-all plan -destroy` to see all the changes you're about to apply.
+1. Run `terragrunt run-all plan -destroy` to see all the destroy changes you're about to apply.
 1. If the plan looks good, run `terragrunt run-all destroy`.

 ## How is the code in this repo organized?